-Siblings will always be in the same house team.
-Children can earn points for their house and these are called 'housepoints'.
+Children continue to earn points for their house and these are called 'housepoints'.
 These can be rewarded by any adult at school for any positive behaviour.
 Once a week these points are counted up and a cup is awarded to the winning team in assembly every Monday.
-You can see the housepoints for each week in the newsletter on Fridays.
-Three times a year, the children will take part in a House Challenge with children from other year groups in the same team.
-In the summer we hold an Infant Sports Day and the Infant and Junior children are asked to wear a T-shirt of their house colour (see above).
+In the summer at Infant Sports Day the children are asked to wear a T-shirt of their house colour (see above).
 They will compete in their teams.